Famoyinyomi/packet-analysis-case-studies/README.md

-# Packet Analysis Case Studies
+# Packet & Web Vulnerability Analysis Case Studies

 ## Overview
 This repository showcases cybersecurity case studies developed using the NIST Cybersecurity Framework (CSF).
 Each folder contains a professional PDF report and a Markdown summary for quick review.